Part I: Apps that notify emergency contacts

 How they work

 The most common emergency safety apps are the kind that notify a group of individuals (of your choosing) that you are in trouble or need assistance.
-The specific features vary but in most cases, this is how the app works.
+The specific features vary, but this is how the app works in most cases.

 1. Download the app onto the mobile smartphone.

-Some apps have additional features, including the ability to select which person to call or a count-down feature where the contacts are only notified if you don’t tap on the app after a certain number of seconds or minutes after you’ve activated it.
+Some apps have additional features, including the ability to select which person to call or a countdown feature where the contacts are only notified if you don’t tap on the app after a certain number of seconds or minutes after you’ve activated it.

 An example of this type of app is SafeTag.
+(Disclaimer: Wesnet neither endorses nor sponsors any commercial product, service, or activity)

 Benefits